(Translate this site)

 Most civilian shot gun shells of that period came in two basic types: gigantic lead slugs which could be used to cut down small trees, and scatter-shot, or lots of small metal ball bearing-like projectiles, which scattered to impact a much wider area than a single object could, and thus make it easier to strike down small game like birds or rabbits.

-Of course at this range scatter-shot wouldn't have a chance to spread out, and would act more like a slug, ripping through the thin sheet metal of a car door and gouging out a pretty big hole in any human torso which happened to be positioned only a couple feet farther away.
+Of course at this range scatter-shot wouldn't have a chance to spread out, and would act more like a slug, ripping through the thin sheet metal of a car door, and gouging out a pretty big hole in any human torso which happened to be positioned only a couple feet farther away.

 I don't know if any male born in my hometown could reach adulthood without becoming aware of those things.

 Of course Roddy was in no danger, since my club was certainly no shot gun.
 This was one of the extremely rare instances where I tried bluffing my way out of a bad situation.
+I hate bluffing.

 Roddy's face oddly alternated between nervousness and an excited smile.
 He changed the subject, still pointing his pistol at me.